twinreverb/bullshit-detector/readme.md

 # Job Hunt Bullshit Detector

 Looking for a job sucks, right?
-It's all "rock star" this, "ninja" that, "know every program language ever created".
+It's all "rock star" this, "ninja" that, "know every programming language ever created".
 Sorting through these job posts is frustrating at best.
-Don't you wish there was a way to tell at a glance if a particular job is worth your time? _Well, now you can!_
+Don't you wish there was a way to tell at a glance if a particular job is worth your time? _Well, now there is!_

 This handy bookmarklet checks the contents of a job description against a list of total bullshit requirements.
 Is this delusional hiring manager looking for